FranciscoGalan/Numbeo_Quality_of_Life/README.md

 ## Data

 I'll be using data from the website [Numbeo](https://www.numbeo.com/cost-of-living/).
-They have two indexes:
+They have two indexes with the metrics I need:

 * [Quality of Life Index 2024](https://www.numbeo.com/quality-of-life/rankings.jsp), by city
 * [Cost of Living Index](https://www.numbeo.com/cost-of-living/rankings.jsp), by city